qawemlilo/nodebookmarks/README.md

-# Node-Bookmarks
+# Bookmark Manager

-Node-Bookmarks is an elegant App for saving and managing your browser bookmarks.
+Bookmark Manager is a Rich JavaScript Application that runs a Node.JS backend for managing browser bookmarks.